 Project Safe Neighborhoods Grant Announcement

-Various types of single or multi‑grantee grant applications are welcome including those that address the following:
+Various types of single or multi‑grantee grant proposals are welcome including those that address the following:

 - Gang violence and gun violence reduction, deterrence, prevention, community outreach and education;